workingDog/scalastix/README.md

 All SDO classes have their required parameters listed first, followed by the optionals.

-All SDO and SRO constructors start with the "type" parameter of the class, if omitted, a correct type is generated.
+All SDO and SRO constructors start with the "type" parameter of the class, if omitted, the type is auto-generated.
-Then the "id" parameter, if omitted, a random id with the correct type is generated.
+The "id" parameter is second, if omitted a random id is auto-generated.
- This is followed by the "created" and "modified" parameters, if omitted a timestamp now is generated for those.
+ This is followed by the "created" and "modified" parameters, if omitted a current timestamp is auto-generated for those.

-Similarly for Bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.
+Similarly for bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.

 ### Usage